Sadie Holloway is an advocate for caregivers looking after their elderly parents. She has experience working in the

-Caring for an elderly family member, especially caring for people with dementia and other complex needs, can take a toll on the health and well-being of caregivers.
+Caring for an elderly family member, especially someone struggling with dementia or other complex needs, can take a toll on the health and well-being of caregivers.
+Want to show a caregiver how much you care?
 Here are some gift ideas to let a family caregiver know how much you appreciate all she is doing to look after a loved one.

 Monthly Subscription for Unlimited Audiobooks

 Many caregivers find it hard to take a break and sit down to read a book or enjoy some favorite songs or podcasts.
 Some caregivers might come down hard on themselves and think, "Well, if I have time to sit down and read a book, that means I've got too much time on my hands!
 I should be doing something useful!"
-But reading for pleasure can actually help caregivers reduce stress and feelings of burnout, and better equip them to carry on with caregiving.
+But reading for pleasure can help caregivers reduce stress and feelings of burnout, and better equip them to carry on with caregiving.

 What's great about an audiobook is that it can be listened to on headphones while doing other things.
 For caregivers who have difficulty letting themselves sit down and do nothing, audiobooks free their hands to take care of mundane household chores.
 Folding laundry takes on a whole new dimension with a romance novel playing in the background.
 Vacuuming can feel like an adventure when done while listening to an action-packed mystery.
 The idea is that anything that lets the caregiver take a mental break from having to think too much can provide a measure of much-needed respite.

 Gifts that Encourage the Pursuit of Favorite Hobbies

 Read any self-help website or article on caregiver stress, and you'll find one question frequently crops up as a burnout warning sign: Have you stopped engaging in hobbies and activities that you once enjoyed before becoming a caregiver?
 Ironically, while recreational activities, crafts, games, and hobbies are promoted as a way to keep dementia patients active, how often are caregivers encouraged to do the same for themselves?